foundersandcoders/express-workshop/README.md

 ## Introduction to Express
 - In summary, express is a minimal and **unopinionated** web framework for Node.
 - Express **handles low level functionality of the Node web server** so that you can focus on the business logic of your app.
 - Express provides **only a thin layer of abstraction over vanilla Node** `http` server features.
-If required you can even add vanilla `http` code and it will be compatible with the Express app.
+If required you can even add vanilla `http` code and it will be compatible with an Express app.

 ## Workshop tasks